 Minimum deposits for the OpenSky® Secured Visa® Credit Card start at $200, with your credit limit equaling the amount of your deposit.
 You can increase your credit limit at any time by adding to your deposit.
-The card’s $35 annual fee is deducted from your available credit limit.
+The card’s $35 annual fee is minimal, and the APR is reasonable.

 OpenSky says it believes in giving an opportunity to everyone, so this is the perfect card for anyone whose credit is in really bad shape.

 Best Secured Card for Bad Credit with Earned Interest

 The U.S. Bank Secured Visa® Card holds your security deposit in an FDIC-insured savings account that earns interest, and is the only secured card to offer this feature.